Skip to main content

 Does the platform work equally for CNEE-side port deposits and lessee-side equipment rental deposits?

 Yes.
-The evidence structure — an ISO 6346-validated pickup-and-return photo pair with preserved metadata — is identical across both scenarios.
-What differs is per-container exposure: CNEE-side port deposits are typically the higher of the two (around €2,500 for a dry box on contested lanes, rising to €5,000+ for reefer and ISO tank) because the shipping line is protecting against non-return of an expensive asset.
+The evidence structure — a container-number-verified pickup-and-return photo pair with preserved metadata — is identical across both scenarios.
+What differs is per-container exposure: CNEE-side port deposits are typically the higher of the two (around €1,000 for a dry box, €2,500+ in some regions on the most contested lanes, rising to €5,000+ for reefer and ISO tank) because the shipping line is protecting against non-return of an expensive asset.
 Lessee-side equipment rental deposits are typically sized at 2–3 months rental — a few hundred euros for dry boxes, around €500 for ISO tank — with financially strong customers often paying nothing at all.
 The ROI calculator on this page models both scenarios side-by-side so you can see platform payback against your own deposit type and fleet mix.

 Can ConPDS Checker handle mixed fleets — dry boxes, reefers, and ISO tank containers?